Craig Roberts

 He is a regular on the concert platform with performances taking him to the Royal Philharmonic Hall Liverpool, Usher Hall Edinburgh, St David’s Hall Cardiff, the Cathedrals of Gloucester, Worcester, Llandaff and St Davids and as guest soloist with choirs touring Europe.
 In addition, he can frequently be heard on radio and television as a performer as well as a vocal commentator for BBC Cymru Television and BBC Radio Cymru (Wales).

-Craig first worked with Robyn in December 2009, and then again in 2010 when Robyn was the lead artist in the multidimensional arts project The Red Lady of Paviland, further information on which can be found in the projects section of this site.
+Craig first worked with Robyn in December 2009, and again in 2010 when Robyn was the lead artist in the multidimensional arts project The Red Lady of Paviland, further information on which can be found in the projects section of this site.
+Robyn was also a featured soloist of the 2016 Welsh Proms Cymru performance of the Verdi Requiem

 Gareth Rhys-Davies